Najm al-Saltaneh: Early life

 Najm was the daughter of Firuz Mirza and his second wife, Homa Khanum.
 She was a sister of Prince Abdol-Hossein Farman Farma (1852–1939), a prominent politician of modern Iran.
-Najm´s half-sister Sorour ol-Saltaneh married Mozaffar ad-Din Shah as his eleventh wife.
+Najm's sister, Sarvar al-Saltaneh, married Mozaffar ad-Din Shah as his eleventh wife.

 According to the customs of the time when it came to women who belonged to royalty and the nobility, Najm, her sisters, and her mother, would have lived secluded in the harem and andaruni (private inner quarters).
 Women of Najm's station received an education with a focus on administering a household and child-rearing, though she was taught to write in Persian most likely by a private tutor.
-Najm´s mother was deeply devout and would have seen that her daughter was educated in religion.
+Najm's mother was deeply devout and would have seen that her daughter was educated in religion.

 Short and with pale skin, Najm was considered a beauty.
-Najm´s great-grandfather was Fath-Ali Shah and through her family connections and marriages she was closely connected and related to the highest echelons of society, wich also made her a very eligible match.
+Najm's great-grandfather was Fath-Ali Shah and through her family connections and marriages she was closely connected and related to the highest echelons of society, which also made her a very eligible match.